Link here

 The QScreen Controller sports a touchscreen-operated graphical user interface on a high-contrast 128x240 pixel display with a 5x4 touchscreen overlay.
 It comes complete with object-oriented menu software that makes it easy to control your application using buttons, menus, graphs, and bitmapped pictures.

 The QScreen Controller includes a powerful microcontroller you can program either in Control C™ or QED-Forth™.
 It comes loaded with a real-time multitasking operating system and hundreds of precoded device drivers.
 Programming is a snap using the interactive debugger and multitasking executive.
 Libraries of hardware control routines including drawing functions for the display are preprogrammed for you.
 Program in ANSI C by compiling your application on your PC and downloading the code to the QScreen Controller where it is automatically executed.
-The real-time operating system in onboard FLASH memory manages all required initializations and autostarts your application code.
+The real-time operating system in onboard flash memory manages all required initializations and autostarts your application code.

 Control dozens of analog and digital I/O lines in real time.
 The QScreen Controller commands eight 8-bit A/D lines, 8 digital I/O lines including timer-controlled and PWM channels, and two RS232/485 ports.
 Pre-coded I/O drivers are provided for all I/O, and make it easy to do data acquisition, pulse width modulation, motor control, frequency measurement, data analysis, analog control, PID control, and communications.